-With 2020 stacking up as THE year for forged irons, how do you decide on your perfect set’s make up?
+It has been quite the year for forged irons, but how do you decide on your perfect set’s make up?
 And which model might best suit your golf game?
 We carried out a head-to-head forged irons test to help you decide.

 TaylorMade, Mizuno, Srixon and Honma recently revealed 10 new forged iron models.
 Some of them, like TaylorMade’s P7MB and Honma’s TR20 B, target the very best ball strikers in the world; others, including Mizuno’s JPX921 Forged, boast new materials that have never been used in a forged iron before.